ariapeng/Machine-Learning-Based-Sentiment-Analysis-of-Tweets-in-Python/README.md

 # Machine-Learning-based-Sentiment-Analysis-of-Tweets

 This project
-  1) Web-scrape and clean 8,100 tweets that tagged #PuertoRico over the period of hurricane Maria in 2017
+  1) Statistical analysis of 8,100 tweets that tagged #PuertoRico over the period of hurricane Maria in 2017
   2) Compare Lexicon- and RandomForest- based measurement of sentiment in the tweets

 The JupyterNotebook file `python.ipynb` is a well-described file, so just follow the steps.